 Payment Two Milestones

 - Successfully complete the work needed to convert and/or update your course(s) to accessible and culturally relevant learning materials that are zero textbook costs for students.
 Or for those in category three, complete support work requested by your peers.
 Becoming ZTC could include updating, adopting, remixing, or creating an open educational resource or utilizing other material that can be freely accessed by students (e.g. library ebooks, TED talks, etc.).
+This milestone includes turning in the Module 4 assignment from the Free the Textbook Course: OER Textbook Outline Or Tell Me What You're Using.

 The amount adjunct faculty are eligible to receive is based on FTE assignments for fall 2021 and spring 2022.
 To determine the amount of each payment, multiply your fractional FTE by $2500.
 This stipend will not impact your FTE load.